Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so baseline is 3.
-The description provides an example ('2026 + US') that reinforces the schema's parameter descriptions but does not add new semantic meaning beyond the already clear schema.
+Schema coverage is 100%, so the schema already defines the parameters.
+The description adds an illustrative example and confirms the country code format, which is helpful but not essential.
+It does not add new semantic information beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.